peruukki/nhl-score-api/README.md

     - `scorer` *(string)*: the goal scorer
     - `team` *(string)*: the team that scored the goal
 - `scores` object: each team’s goal count, plus one of these possible fields:
-  - `overtime`: set to `true` if the game ended in regular season 5 minute overtime, absent if it didn’t
+  - `overtime`: set to `true` if the game ended in overtime, absent if it didn’t
   - `shootout`: set to `true` if the game ended in shootout, absent if it didn’t
 - `teams` object: away and home team names

-**Note on overtimes:** Only regular season 5 minute overtimes are considered "overtime" by the API.
+**Note on overtimes:** Only regular season 5 minute overtimes are considered "overtime" in the `goals` array.
 Playoff overtime periods are returned as period 4, 5, and so on, since they are 20 minute periods.
+However, all games (including playoff games) that went into overtime are marked as having ended in overtime in the `scores` object.

 ## Requirements